astronomer/docs/learn/use-case-elt-ml-finance.md

 This DAG includes two possible paths for model training, based on whether the Airflow instance runs on [Kubernetes](https://kubernetes.io/).

 Since Airflow DAGs are defined as Python code, different task definitions for different environments can be achieved by a simple if/else statement.
-If the environment is `prod`, the model training task is run using the [@task.kubernetes](kubepod-operator.md#use-the-taskkubernetes-decorator) decorator, which is the decorator version of the [KubernetesPodOperator](https://registry.astronomer.io/providers/apache-airflow-providers-cncf-kubernetes/versions/latest/modules/KubernetesPodOperator).
-This allows you to run your model training in a dedicated Kubernetes pod gaining full control over the environment and resources used.
+If the environment is `prod`, the model training task runs using the [@task.kubernetes](kubepod-operator.md#use-the-taskkubernetes-decorator) decorator, which is the decorator version of the [KubernetesPodOperator](https://registry.astronomer.io/providers/apache-airflow-providers-cncf-kubernetes/versions/latest/modules/KubernetesPodOperator).
+This allows you to run your model training in a dedicated Kubernetes pod, gaining full control over the environment and resources used.

 Additionally, Astro customers can use the `queue` parameter to run this task using a dedicated [worker queue](https://docs.astronomer.io/astro/configure-worker-queues) with more resources.